Congress Must Act Now to Prevent Shutdown

 The National Military Family Association calls on Congress to:

-• Fully fund the non-defense programs relied on by military families, such as SNAP, WIC and Impact Aid;
+- Fully fund military family programs, as well as non-defense programs relied on by military families, such as SNAP, WIC, and Impact Aid.

 We cannot expect our military to focus on their mission when their families at home may not be able to put food on the table, and we cannot expect our military families to continue to make sacrifices for our national security without a strong message from Congress that their service is worth it.